Padre Pio: Raffaele Rossi, first apostolic visitation (1921)

-John XXIII, investigations and tape recordings, after 1958
+Pope John XXIII, investigations and tape recordings (The Second Decade of Tribulations 1952-1962)

-Pope John XXIII was skeptical of Padre Pio.
-At the beginning of his tenure, he learned that Pio's opponents had placed listening devices in his monastery cell and confessional, recording his confessions.
-Outside his semi-official journal, John XXIII wrote about concerns regarding Padre Pio ("PP"), based on reports of tapes suggesting Padre Pio's "intimate and indecent relationships with women" from his "praetorian guard".
-John XXIII probably never listened to the tapes himself, but assumed the correctness of his view.
-According to Luzzatto, the Vatican had not ordered this wiretap.
-In another journal note, John XXIII wrote that he not only wanted to take action, but had in fact ordered another Apostolic Visitation.
+At the beginning of his tenure John XXIII was at first skeptical of Padre Pio.
+His opponents had placed listening devices in his monastery cell and confessional, attempting to record his confessions.
+Outside John XXIII's semi-official journal, the pope wrote about concerns regarding Padre Pio based on the falsified reports of alleged indiscretions from his "praetorian guard".
+The pope himself, however, probably never listened to the tapes.
+(According to Luzzatto, the Vatican had not ordered this wiretap.
+C Benard Ruffin relates that after extensive examinations the tapes revealed nothing but humming noises and soft confessional voices.)
+In another journal note, John XXIII wrote that he not only wanted to take action but had in fact also ordered another apostolic visitation.

-Carlo Maccari, Second Apostolic Visitation of 1960
+Carlo Maccari, second apostolic visitation (1960)

-Father Carlo Maccari was Secretary-General of the Diocese of Rome and met Pio nine times altogether.
-There was reciprocal mistrust between Pio and Maccari, who wrote in his diary: "Reticence, narrowness of mind, lies - these are the weapons he uses to evade my questions ...
+John XXIII directed Father Carlo Maccari, secretary-general of the Diocese of Rome, to investigate Padre Pio (the character of the nine meetings were described as "odious and inappropriate.")
+There was reciprocal mistrust between the two men.
+Maccari wrote in his diary: "Reticence, narrowness of mind, lies—these are the weapons he uses to evade my questions ...
 Overall impression: pitiful."
-Maccari noted in his report that Pio had inadequate religious education, worked a lot for a man of his age, was not an ascetic and had many connections to the outside world.
-In general, he saw too much mixing of the "sacred" and the "all too human".
-In his report, Maccari noted by name the women who claimed at the time to have been the lovers of Pio, but without assessing the veracity of their statements.
-Maccari focused on assessing the fanaticism of Pio's social environment, describing it as "religious conceptions that oscillate between superstition and magic."
-Maccari called Pio's supporters "a vast and dangerous organization" whom were never advised to moderation.
-Maccari wondered how God could allow "so much deception".
+In general, Maccari saw too much mixing of the "sacred" and the "all too human".

+Maccari also noted in his report the names of the women who claimed at the time to have been the lovers of Padre Pio, but without assessing the veracity of their statements.
+Maccari focused on assessing the fanaticism of Padre Pio's social environment, describing it as "religious conceptions that oscillate between superstition and magic", and called Pio's supporters "a vast and dangerous organization" who were never advised to moderation.
+He wondered how God could allow "so much deception".

-Maccari finished his report with a list of recommendations for further dealing with Father Pio.
-The brothers of Santa Maria delle Grazie should gradually be relocated, a new abbot should come from outside the region, no one should be allowed to confess to Pio more than once a month, and the hospital was to be given new statutes to sever the responsibilities of the medical and spiritual "healing" capuchins.
-Following Maccari's Apostolic Visitation, John XXIII noted in his diary that he sees Father Pio as a "straw idol" (idolo di stoppa).
+He finished his report with a list of recommendations for further dealing with Padre Pio: that the brothers of Our Lady of Grace should gradually be relocated; that a new abbot should come from outside the region; that no one should be allowed to confess to Padre Pio more than once a month; and that the hospital should be given new statutes to sever the responsibilities of the medical and spiritual "healing" Capuchins.
+Following Maccari's apostolic visitation, John XXIII noted in his diary that he viewed Padre Pio as a "straw idol" (Italian: idolo di stoppa).

-Rehabilitation
+Rehabilitation (1930s to mid-1960s)

-In 1933, Pope Pius XI ordered a reversal of the ban on Pio's public celebration of Mass, arguing, "I have not been badly disposed toward Padre Pio, but I have been badly informed."
-In 1934, the friar was again allowed to hear confessions.
+In 1933, Pope Pius XI ordered a reversal of the ban on Pio's public celebration of Mass, arguing: "I have not been badly disposed toward Padre Pio, but I have been badly informed."
+In 1934, Padre Pio was again allowed to hear confessions.
 He was also given honorary permission to preach despite never having taken the exam for the preaching license.
-Pope Pius XII, who assumed the papacy in 1939, even encouraged devotees to visit Pio.
+Pope Pius XII, who assumed the papacy in 1939, even encouraged devotees to visit Padre Pio.

-In the mid-1960s Pope Paul VI (pope from 1963 to 1978) dismissed all accusations against Padre Pio.
+In the mid-1960s, Pope Paul VI dismissed all accusations against Padre Pio.